JasIrvinGoogle/Testing-Application/README.md

 ### This is a basic android application for the sole purpose of testing the JUnit testing in Android Studio

-### The test file is located in ExampleInstrumentedTest under the java directory
+### The test file is located in app/src/java/test/ExampleInstrumentedTest